trappitsch/CoordinateTransformation/README.md

 #### fbs installation

-To install fbs on your system follow the [fbs tutorial](https://github.com/mherrmann/fbs-tutorial) or check out the [RIMS software documentation](https://github.com/trappitsch/RIMSDocs).
+To install fbs on your system follow the [fbs tutorial](https://github.com/mherrmann/fbs-tutorial).

 #### Installation of dependencies